cambridgeitcollege/TelegramBot/Contribution.md

 # Contributing to This Project

-Thank you for your interest in contributing to this project!
-We welcome contributions from the community to make this project better.
+Thank you for your interest in contributing to this script!
+We welcome contributions from the community to make this Script better.

 ## Getting Started